 The sequenced isolates were clustered using the SNVPhyl pipeline, which identified 441 high quality SNVs (hqSNVs) for phylogenetic reconstruction (Figure 2).

 The SE genomes from the epidemiologically confirmed cases (dark grey lines, Figure 2) clustered in one large clade called the outbreak clade (red branches, Figure 2).
 This outbreak clade contains 493 of the sequenced isolates, including clinical isolates from Alberta, British Columbia, Manitoba, and Saskatchewan, as well as SE isolates collected by the BC MAgri and AAF.
 There was a maximum of 8 hqSNV differences between the 493 isolates (range 0 – 8 SNVs).
 While the majority of SE isolates were PT13a, 42 isolates were non-PT13a (black square in Figure 2), suggesting that SE phagetype results may not be sufficiently discriminatory to exclude an isolate from epidemiological investigation.
 This is supported by technical challenges and limitations of Salmonella phagetyping21, compounded by biological changes that can lead to phagetype conversion22.
 During the clustering of all of the SE isolates, two additional clades outside of the outbreak clade emerged.
 The first clade (gold branches, Figure 2) consisted of 18 clinical SE isolates from British Columbia and Manitoba.
 The second clade (green branches, Figure 2) was made up of 15 BC SE isolates, 1 of which was collected from BC MAgri.
 These two clusters were not followed up epidemiologically.
-These omissions illustrates the identification of potential linkages of clinical isolates to other provinces or sectors, such as agriculture and highlight the need for improved surveillance methods based on better isolate characterization methods.
+These omissions illustrate the ability of genomics-based methods to identify potential linkages of clinical isolates to other provinces or sectors, such as agriculture, and highlight the need for improved surveillance methods based on better isolate characterization.

 Sixty-one human cases [Alberta (35), British Columbia (19), Manitoba (1), NWT (1), and Saskatchewan (5)], were linked to the outbreak by epidemiological investigation23; 58 of these isolates were sequenced in this study.
 All patients recalled contact with live chicks or poults23.
-The SNV-based analysis clustered 12 clinical isolates with the outbreak clade that were either unconfirmed or were not included in the epidemiological investigation (Figure 2).
-This highlights the added value of performing real-time genome sequencing on a routine basis in reference laboratories as SNV-based clustering of Salmonella genome sequences can better rule-out relationships more accurately than traditional methods (i.e., PFGE and PT).
+The SNV-based analysis also clustered 12 clinical isolates with the outbreak clade that were either unconfirmed or were not included in the epidemiological investigation (Figure 2).
+This highlights the added value of performing real-time genome sequencing on a routine basis in reference laboratories, as SNV-based clustering of Salmonella genome sequences can better rule-out relationships more accurately than traditional methods (e.g., PFGE and PT).
 The ability to include and exclude isolates through SNV-based clustering can provide better targeted data for epidemiological investigations, increase the likelihood of finding a source and in a timelier fashion, and provide a more effective prevention strategy to reduce illness and economic loss.

 Contact with live poultry was linked to over 500 cases of salmonellosis in the US in 2013 and 20144,5, and during the following two years, over 1,100 salmonellosis cases were linked to backyard flocks6,7.
 Routine genome sequencing of Salmonella by Public Health England (BioProject PRJNA248792) Centers for Disease Control and Prevention’s PulseNet USA (BioProject PRJNA230403)13, and the United States Food and Drug Administration’s GenomeTrakr (BioProject PRJNA183844)24 sets a new standard with a model for genomic data sharing that also provides a wealth of information for international surveillance.
 Given the time frame of the Canadian outbreak in 2015, comparisons of the deposited SE sequences in GenomeTrakr during these concurrent outbreaks linked to live poultry6 could have provided an opportunity to compare our SE outbreak isolates with those collected south of the border.
 Successful international source-attribution was exemplified by Public Health England, linking SE cases internationally to eggs – actions all driven by analysis of genome sequence data12.
 Given this framework, it is clear that genome sequencing can provide source attribution of clinical isolates as the current gold standard for rapid response and preventive public health activities.
 It is also the new gold standard for source attribution and pan-system collaborations.
 We believe that genome sequencing-based surveillance standardized at the national and international level, will provide the foundation to begin to fill the knowledge gap between SE illness in the human population and source attribution in the agriculture, and food sectors.

 Detection of foodborne illness by PulseNet USA was estimated to prevent approximately 270,000 cases of foodborne illness each year, saving $500 million in costs to the US economy25.
 As the PulseNet USA program is reported to cost $7.3 million per year, the cost of surveillance programs far outweighs the costs of uncontrolled outbreaks of foodborne illness.
 Although the estimated burden of foodborne illness to the Canadian economy is lower than that of the United States, salmonellosis still causes frequent outbreaks of foodborne illness each year in Canada and is associated with a high economic toll.
 For every reported case, there are an estimated 26 unreported cases in Canada1.
-Although these cases may not be the largest strain on health-care, they are still an unnecessary burden on a system that is cost constrained and can result in loss of productivity and other associated economic costs associated with absence from work.
-Development of standardized methods with routine use of genome sequencing at the national and international levels, of other enteric pathogens should improve on these SE successes.
+Although these cases may not be the largest strain on health-care, they are still an unnecessary burden on a system that is cost-constrained and can result in loss of productivity and other economic costs associated with absence from work.
+Development of standardized methods for routine use of genome sequencing at the national and international levels, of other enteric pathogens should further improve on these SE successes.
 This approach is now being adopted by PulseNet USA, the Food and Drug Administration24, Public Health England13,26, and PulseNet Canada, among others worldwide.

 This was the first outbreak in Canada to provide direct evidence of how genome sequencing can perform source attribution and provide improved data for targeted outbreak investigations salmonellosis.
 This multi-discipline, multi-jurisdictional, and collaborative investigation also highlighted the importance of timely integrated surveillance based on the farm-to-fork continuum and a One Health concept.
 While this outbreak investigation was completed without genome sequence analysis, SNV-based clustering was effective for source-tracking of SE during an outbreak associated with exposure to live chicks and poults, while also identifying potentially related clinical isolates that were not epidemiologically investigated.
 Additionally, other clusters were identified that contained either multi-provincial SE isolates, or clinical isolates with agricultural isolates, illustrating the ability of genome sequencing to provide more information than PT or PFGE for epidemiological investigation.
 Genome sequencing in provincial public health laboratories on a routine basis has the potential for significant savings to the health care system, agricultural/food industries, and to the Canadian economy.
-Given the challenges and limitations of conventional typing methods such as PFGE and phagetyping, and the worldwide success and resolution genome sequence analysis, PulseNet Canada will be ceasing phagetyping and PFGE and is moving towards genome sequencing as the gold standard for surveillance, outbreak investigations, and source attribution.
+Given the challenges and limitations of conventional typing methods such as PFGE and phagetyping, and the worldwide success and resolution of genome sequence analysis, PulseNet Canada will be ceasing phagetyping and PFGE and is moving towards genome sequencing as the gold standard for surveillance, outbreak investigations, and source attribution.

 Robin King, Alberta Agriculture and Forestry, Edmonton, Alberta. firstname.lastname@example.org